The gap between what a value creation plan assumes and what the operation can actually deliver has a name: the Execution Gap.

 Result

-Achieved next-day delivery coverage for over 80% of the U.S. population; drove measurable market share gains and revenue growth against national competitors.
+Achieved next-day delivery coverage for over 80% of the U.S. population; drove a 10–12% improvement in sales conversion, demonstrating fulfillment speed as a direct driver of revenue and enterprise value.

 National home improvement retailer, multi-carrier environment